Land and Environment Court of New South Wales: Structure and jurisdiction

 The Court is a superior court of record.
-It consists of a Chief Judge, severals Judges, and Commissioners.
+It consists of a Chief Judge, several Judges, and Commissioners.
 The New South Wales Court of Criminal Appeal and the New South Wales Court of Appeal, both divisions of the Supreme Court of New South Wales, may hear appeals from the Court, depending on the nature of case.
 Appellants on constitutional issues may seek special leave for the matter to be heard before the High Court of Australia in certain circumstances.